-It’s that time of the year again when Apple launches a new iPhone, this time the iPhone 5, to a world eagerly awaiting to see what’s next.
-Just like the previous years, there have been tons of leaks and rumours pointing to new products and redesigns that we might get to see on 12th September 2012 at the Yerba Beuna Center for the Arts in San Francisco, California in US.
+It’s that time of the year again when Apple launches a new iPhone, this time, the iPhone 5, to the world eagerly awaiting to see what’s next.
+Just like the previous years, there have been tons of leaks and rumors pointing to new products and redesigns that we might get to see on 12th September 2012 at the Yerba Beuna Center for the Arts in San Francisco, California in the US.
 Read on for how you can follow the event live online as well as what to expect from it.

-As far as the rumours and leaks go, here’s our breakdown of all of them.
-Only Tim Cook will be able to confirm these on stage though.
+As far as the rumors and leaks go, here’s our breakdown of all of them.
+Only Tim Cook will be able to confirm these on stage, though.

 The new iPhone will have a larger display but only in terms of length and not width.
 This would mean that it’ll have one more down of icons in the home screen and applications with a list view (which is most apps in the App Store) will show more information.
 A new dock connector is also making the rounds.
 It is also expected that it would have better battery life, faster CPU and more memory, improved camera and some unique features that wouldn’t be available on iPhone 4S and other earlier devices if history is to be followed.